tidyverse/dplyr/README.md

 Currently join variables must be the same in both the left-hand and right-hand sides.

-### Compound

-Sqlite tbls also support the compound operator, which allows you to union all tbls together.

 ### Other operations

-All tbls also provide `head()`, `tail()` and `print()` methods.
+All tbls also provide `head()` and `print()` methods.
 The default print method gives information about the data source and shows the first 10 rows and all the columns that will fit on one screen.

 ## Plyr compatibility